Katherine Hodgson

-Katherine "Kate" Sophia Hodgson FSA (1889–1974) was an amateur archaeologist whose primary research concerned the archaeology of Cumbria, North-West England.
+Katherine "Kate" Sophia Hodgson FSA (1889–1974) was an archaeologist whose primary research concerned the archaeology of Cumbria, North-West England.
 She was elected as a Fellow of the Society of Antiquaries in 1949, and served as president of the Cumberland and Westmorland Antiquarian and Archaeological Society between 1948 and 1951.

 Early life

 Hodgson was the daughter of Thomas Hesketh Hodgson (died 1917), and Elizabeth Wilkinson (died 1935).
 Thomas worked as a civil servant for the Admiralty, and in 1876 inherited Newby Grange from his uncle W. N. Hodgson.
 Both her parents were actively involved with the work of the Cumberland Excavation Committee between 1894 and 1903.

 Archaeological research

 Hodgson published her first paper jointly with her mother in 1910, in the Transactions of the Cumberland and Westmorland Antiquarian and Archaeological Society, and joined the Cumberland and Westmorland Antiquarian and Archaeological Society in 1918.
 She would later study at the Institute of Archaeology in London in the 1930s.
 In the 1937 list of members of the Society she is listed as living in London.
 In 1949 she was elected as a Fellow of the Society of Antiquaries.
 In her early research Hodgson was primarily interested in the Roman archaeology of Cumbria, particularly Hadrian's Wall.
 Later she developed an interest in the prehistory of Cumbria.
+She attended the inaugural international Congress of Roman Frontier Studies in 1949.

 Hodgson was president of the Cumberland and Westmorland Antiquarian and Archaeological Society between 1948 and 1951, and chaired its council between 1955 and 1965.
 She was made an honorary member in 1962.

 From 1950 until her death she lived at the Ridge House, Brampton, with Claudine Murray.

 In an obituary published in The Times on 2 April 1974, Eric Birley wrote:

 Hodgson held a moiety in Crosby on Eden, which she gave to the Cumberland and Westmorland Antiquarian and Archaeological Society in her will.